archiengine/exam/README.md

 # html-practice
-this was my exam from web fundamentals course
+this was my exam from a web fundamentals course